johndrothe/TAvChart/README.md

 # Background
 This project started with a daily working hours diagram created for a client in Draw IO.
-This allowed the document to see where our schedules lined up and thus how much time we had to actively collaborate ("Collaboration Zones").
+This allowed the team to see where our schedules lined up and thus how much time we had to actively collaborate ("Collaboration Zones").
 This was especially useful when deciding what Agile ceremonies we had time for and when they should be scheduled.